Visitor management is a vital component of your workplace's efficiency and security.

-Digital versus physical access control carry risks that aren’t all that different from one another.Unauthorized computer access could lead to:
+Digital versus physical access control carries risks that aren’t all that different from one another.Unauthorized computer access could lead to:

-Implementing all the elements of access control help to prevent these and other problems caused by employees or visitors.
+Implementing all the elements of access control helps to prevent these and other problems caused by employees or visitors.
 ID cards, passwords, visitor management, and more keep everyone more secure.

 Implementing physical security and access control measures is an ongoing process.
 As an organization and the community it serves evolves, so does the risk level.
 Regular audits, committees that re-evaluate procedures, and ongoing enforcement and vigilance are necessary for a safe environment for employees to do their work.